 Moreno Valley Police Chief John Salisbury, appointed in December 2019, served at Moreno Valley for seven years early in his career.

 Salisbury, who since 2016 led the San Jacinto Sheriff's Station, served at Moreno Valley from 1998-2005, including as a patrol deputy and for five years as a member of Special Enforcement Team (SET) focusing on gang-related crime.
 He was promoted to the rank of sergeant in 2005.
 As a sergeant he worked assignments in Hemet and the San Jacinto Valley, on the Gang Task Force, and in Sheriff's Administration and Corrections.

 In 2014, Salisbury was promoted to the rank of lieutenant and was assigned to the Corrections Division and the Supervised Electronic Confinement Program.
 He was promoted to captain in 2019.

-From Principal Civil Engineer to Water Manager and Public Works Director, Michael has had his fair share of titles – and business cards.
-That’s what happens when you have spent the last 22 years in the public and private sector perfecting the art of engineering.
+From Private Sector Analyst, to Engineer, then to City Engineer, Michael has had his fair share of titles – and business cards.
+That’s what happens when you have spent the last 24 years in the public and private sector perfecting the art of engineering.

-Since 2017, Michael has served as Moreno Valley’s Director of Public Works and City Engineer, busy transforming Moreno Valley, one mile of asphalt at a time.
+Since 2007, Michael has served the City of Moreno Valley, transforming MoVal one mile of asphalt at a time.

-The roads our residents take to work and school are smoother, traffic signals have more integration, and more residents and businesses are rolling up their sleeves and pitching in to Keep Moreno Valley Beautiful.
-This has happened under Michael’s watch.
+Under Michael’s tenure, the roads our residents take to work and school are smoother, traffic signals have more integration, and more residents and businesses are rolling up their sleeves and pitching in to Keep Moreno Valley Beautiful.

 There is more to Michael than just applied mathematics and designing and building things.